Ecommerce loyalty programs: How to keep customers coming back for more

 Rewards programs.
 Brand relationships.
 Loyalty programs.
 Subscription commerce.
 Memberships.
 VIPs.
 Friends & family.

 Whatever you call them, strategies to strengthen connections between brands and customers have boomed in recent years.

-Over 90% of companies now have some type of customer loyalty program.
+Over 90% of companies now offer some type of customer loyalty program.
 This includes everyone from McDonald’s to Samsung to adidas to Disney.

 The prominence of loyalty programs should come as no surprise once you see the data.
-The numbers spell it out again and again.
-Customers love loyalty programs, and they spend more with brands when they’re part of one:
+The statistics spell it out again and again.
+Customers love loyalty programs and spend more with brands when they’re part of one:

 - 79% of consumers are part of at least one loyalty program

 - Of these, 75% say they purchase more from these brands